Colin-Farkas-Personal/React-Sheet-Modal/README.md

 A ReactJs library for displaying a sheet modal.
 A type of modal that is displayed from the bottom of the viewport and helps the user perform a scoped task that is closely related to their current context.

+## Motivation

+React Sheet Modal was created to give web users an equal experience of Apples` modal sheet, while also being simple easy to implement.
+The library is built with vanilla CSS.
+And, since the transitions for the sheet are fully calculated through javascript, it does not require any additional npm-dependencies do be added.

 ## How to install

 Install the component using npm: